Rum ration: Tradition

-In the Navy, the rum ration, or "tot", from 1866 to 1970 consisted of 1/8 pint of rum at 95.5 proof (54.6% ABV), given out at midday.
+In the Navy, the rum ration, or "tot", from 1866 to 1970 consisted of 1/8 pint (71.3 ml) of rum at 95.5 proof (54.6% ABV), given out at midday.
 Senior ratings (petty officers and above) received their rum neat, whilst for junior ratings it was diluted with two parts of water to make 3/8 pint of grog.
 Rum, due to its highly flammable nature, was stored in large barrels in a special rum store in the bowels of the ship.
 The rum ration was served from the "Rum Tub".

 Not all sailors necessarily drew their rum: each had the option to be marked in the ship's books as "G" (for Grog) or "T" (for Temperance).
 Sailors who opted to be "T" were given threepence (3d) a day instead of the rum ration, although most preferred the rum.
 Sailors under 20 were not permitted a rum ration, and were marked on the ship's books as "UA" (Under Age).

 The time when the rum ration was distributed was called "Up Spirits", which was between 11 am and 12 noon.
 A common cry from the sailors was "Stand fast the Holy Ghost".
 This was in response to the bosun's call "Up Spirits".
 Each mess had a "Rum Bosun" who would collect the rum in a metal container called a "fanny" from the Supply rating (Jack Dusty) responsible for measuring out the right number of tots for each mess.

 Tot glasses were kept separate from any other glasses.
 They were washed on the outside, but never inside, in the belief that residue of past tots would stick to the side of the glass and make the tot even stronger.